-Latest Adoption Capability Assessment: Description Related to hazard Location of Capability Effective Respons- ibility Changes Since Last Haz Mit Future Improvement or Version Date Administrati ve and Technical mitigation planning and coordination Entire Town or Selected Areas -ness Plan (2017) s to Capability in the region do not have ambulances 1 As of 09-21 FD Installed Generators at Fire Dept Gives department the ability to maintain emergency communication during activation of EOC or any other loss of electricity.
+Latest Capability Description Location of Level of Respons- Changes Since Future Adoption or Version Date Assessment: Related to hazard mitigation planning and coordination Capability Entire Town or Selected Areas Effective -ness Last Haz Mit Plan (2017) Improvement s to Capability in the region do not have ambulances 1 As of 09-21 FD Installed Generators at Fire Dept Gives department the ability to maintain emergency communication during activation of EOC or any other loss of electricity.
 Fire Station High Fire Departmen t New unit installed to replace old Maintain and test.
 8 As of 09-21 FD Portable Generators Has 8 portables.
 Portable generators and Mobile for emergencies at night.
 These generators can be used to keep vital offices open or light emergency sites at night in the case of natural hazards Entire Town High Fire Departmen t Maintained and tested.
 FD & PD together would like to purchase one 25,000 Kw portable on a trailer with portable lighting 29 As of 09-21 FD Interoperabil ity Radio Grant 20 mobile radios provided by the state allow for communication between every fire and rescue team.
 This equipment allows all of the fire and rescue staff across the state to communicate and respond better to all emergencies Mobile in FD Vehicles High Fire Departmen t Updated 3 of the 20 outdated radios.
-More radios need to be available for distribution 35 As of 09-21 HD Barricades New 10' barricades for road closure and traffic detouring Roadways High Highway Departmen t Purchased new traffic cones PD will be given access to barricades on hand, FD, PD and HD have their own traffic cones 1 As of 09-21 Automatic Have one inside the building.
+More radios need to be available for distribution 35 As of 09-21 HD Barricades New 10' barricades for road closure and traffic detouring Roadways High Highway Departmen t Purchased new barricades Purchased new traffic cones PD will be given access to barricades on hand, FD, PD and HD have their own traffic cones 1 As of 09-21 Automatic Have one inside the building.
 This equipment helps police respond to injured people in natural and human made emergencies Mobile in Police Vehicles Moderat e Some units have expired.
 Now full time EMS staff Should ideally have a total of nine (9) AEDs 1 As of 09-21 PD Communicati ons Tower Maintained and monitored the communication tower to allow Police to communicate better in case of an emergency Crotched Mountain High Police Departmen t Leased space on an existing tower instead of building new Evaluate need to upgrade transmission capability